 On 30 March, former Supreme Court Justice Jonathan Sumption, QC, in a widely-reported condemnation of the abuse of legal regulations by UK police forces in enforcing Government guidance on social distancing, reminded the British people that:

 ‘Policemen are citizens in uniform.
 They are not members of a disciplined hierarchy operating just at the Government’s command.
 The police have no power to enforce Ministers’ preferences, but only legal regulations, which don’t go anything like as far as the Government’s guidance.
 This is what a police state is like.
 It’s a state in which the Government can issue orders or express preferences with no legal authority and the police will enforce Ministers’ wishes.’

-(*For the new Government legislation published on 15 June, see the Addendum at the end of this article.)
+(*For the new Government legislation coming into effect on 15 June and 24 July, see the Addenda at the end of this article.)

 Relying on the mass compliance of the British public to the extralegal imposition of these measures, both the Secretary of State and the the Chairman of Network Rail have said that British Transport police will enforce these Government guidelines.
 However, on 4 June, BTP issued the following statement clarifying its powers in relation to this lastest attempt to violate our civil liberties: